 Think about designing a virtual escape room (where every detail matters!)
 For the most part, you want your users to be able to see all the angles and perspectives of content in the room; however, you’ll also want to lock some content in place, and maybe allow for floating text/voice prompts to appear for them.
 The focus will be making details, no matter how small, count.

-For more insight on how to design better for VR, check out our Whitepaper by clicking below.
+For more insight on creating content for VR and how to design better for VR, check out our Whitepaper by clicking below.

 Hey VR designers - you’re not just designing for one screen, but an entire world!
 You have a full scope of vision to design for - so keep in mind every head turn and remember - design for behind you too!
 We touched on some helpful tips in a writing piece before, as well as a past blog which you can read here.